arp242/arp242.net/_posts/2015-01-15-make-find-exec-faster.markdown

     $ find . -type f -exec cp {} /tmp +
 	find: -exec: no terminating ";" or "+"

-	# GNU find is even more cryptic:
+	# GNU find is even more cryptic
 	$ find: missing argument to `-exec'

 Going [back to POSIX][posix]: